seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 Or to map a particular directory to the /host dir in the container:

     make user HOST_DIR=/scratch/sel4_stuff  # as an example

+## What is this?
+This repository contains dockerfiles which map out the dependencies for seL4, CAmkES, and L4v.
+It also contains some infrastructure to allow people to use the containers in a useful way.

+These dockerfiles are used as the basis for regression testing in the Trustworthy Systems group, and hence should represent a well tested and up to date environment

+## Requirements:
+You must have docker installed.
+See here for instructions: https://docs.docker.com/engine/installation/

 ## To build: